 What is audit risk?

-The relationship is inverse: when the risk of material misstatement is high, the auditor must reduce detection risk by performing more extensive and more effective procedures.
+The relationship is inverse.
+When RoMM is high, the auditor must reduce DR by performing more extensive and more effective procedures.
 Most firms set acceptable audit risk at 5%, meaning they design the audit to achieve 95% confidence that the opinion is correct.
+The percentage is fine.
+The problem is almost always the missing decomposition that sits behind it.

 Key Points